 The 2013 bill that currently authorizes sports betting in the state was intended to act as a mini-stimulus package for struggling upstate communities.
 As such, it limits the expansion of gaming to those specific communities, explicitly preventing operators from setting up shop within striking distance of the lucrative NYC market.

-Today, sports betting in New York remains limited to the four upstate casinos authorized to offer “sports pools” by the original legislation and two tribal casinos also located far from the city.
+Today, sports betting in New York remains limited to the four upstate casinos authorized to offer “sports pools” by the original legislation and tribal casinos also located far from the city.

 Here are the places you can legally bet on sports in New York: